vladigleba/vladigleba.github.io/posts/prophecy/usa.md

 [^5]: *Catholic Herald*, January 27, 2014.
 [^6]: Of course, there is nothing inherently wrong with unity.
 After all, Jesus teaches us to love our neighbors—even our enemies—and He prayed for unity among His disciples {% rf 'Matthew 22:39; 5:44; John 17:11' %}.
 Unity is indeed biblical, so long as it is not built on the compromise of truth as revealed in God’s Word.
 Unfortunately, this is often [not the case](/posts/gospel/salvation.md#how-exactly-am-i-saved-from-my-sins).

-## How influential is the United States today?
+## How influential is the U.S. today?

 Few would dispute that the United States is a global leader and a fulcrum of influence.
 Although it faces challenges to its power from countries such as China and Russia, it continues to dominate the global stage.
 “What ultimately makes the difference between war and peace … is not good intentions, or strong words, or a grand coalition.
 It is the capability, credibility, and global reach of American hard power.”[^7] “The United States is and remains the one indispensable nation.
 That has been true for the century past, and it will be true for the century to come.”[^8] Contrary to the belief that the United States will lose its elevated standing and become merely one among several strong nations, Bible prophecy indicates that this simply cannot be.
 The United States will remain a leading world power until the Second Coming of Christ.